pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `numa_node`: Allocates the NUMA policy to the instance.
 Before specifying this field, you need to make sure that the target machine has [numactl](https://linux.die.net/man/8/numactl) installed.
 If this field is specified, cpubind and membind policies are allocated using [numactl](https://linux.die.net/man/8/numactl).
 This field is of string type.
 The value is the ID of the NUMA node, such as `"0,1"`.

 - `config`: The configuration rule of this field is the same as the `tiproxy` configuration rule in `server_configs`.
-If this field is configured, the field content is merged with the `tiproxy` content in `server_configs` (if the two fields overlap, the content of this field takes effect).
+If this field is configured, the field content is merged with the `tiproxy` content in `server_configs`.
+If these two fields overlap, the content of this field takes effect.
 Subsequently, a configuration file is generated and sent to the machine specified in `host`.

 - `os`: The operating system of the machine specified in `host`.
 If this field is not specified, the default value is the `os` value in `global`.